 Bacterial communities were generally uneven

 A small number of ASVs dominated the bacterial communities, where the 3 and 9 most abundant ASVs accounted for > 25 % and > 50 % of the total number of sequences, respectively (Fig. 2B).
 Evenness was on average lower among the symbiotic polyps.
 Specifically, in the symbiotic samples, the 5 (for Red Sea) and 4 (for Hong Kong) most abundant ASVs account for > 50 % of total reads, while in the bleached samples it took 7 (for Red Sea) and 12 (for Hong Kong) ASVs to pass the 50 % relative abundance threshold.
+Of note, microbiomes were made of a small number of bacterial taxa, ranging from 10 to 78 ASVs, and with symbiotic RS1 polyps having the smallest number of ASVs (10, 11, and 13 respectively).